stockmouton/stockmouton.github.io/articles/hyperinflation.md

 > - [Discount rate](https://fred.stlouisfed.org/series/INTDSRUSM193N)

 #### Controlling key rates
-Outside of directly controlling the money supply, central banks have a high impact on the open market through their communication.
+Outside of directly chaging the money supply, central banks have a high impact on the open market through their communication.
 Since it would require a huge amount of money to oppose a central bank decision from an investors point of view (it might be impossible), it is always best to ensure that your incentives are aligned with them.

 I already talked about T-bonds and their impact on the bond market as a treshold for "risk-free" assets.
-But the minimal interest rate is actually set by central banks.
-Let's focus on the US for now (the dynamic is the same around the world anyway).
+But the minimal interest rate is actually set by central banks in their respective area.

 In the US, the most important interest rates (called key rates) are the [federal fund rate](https://www.investopedia.com/terms/f/federalfundsrate.asp) and [the discount rate](https://www.investopedia.com/terms/d/discountrate.asp):